Employment in the UK: May 2025

 3. Coronavirus (COVID-19) and measuring the labour market

 Because of coronavirus (COVID-19) and the suspension of face-to-face interviewing, we had to make operational changes to the LFS, which moved to a by-telephone approach.
-This introduced an increased non-response bias to the survey.
-We partially mitigated this by introducing housing tenure-based weights into the survey in October 2020, as detailed in our Coronavirus and its impact on the Labour Force Survey article.
+This introduced an increased non-response bias to the survey, which was reduced by the introduction of housing tenure-based weights into the survey in October 2020, as detailed in our Coronavirus and its impact on the Labour Force Survey article.

-LFS periods from January to March 2019 onwards have been reweighted from our December 2024 labour market release.
+LFS periods from January to March 2019 onwards were reweighted from our December 2024 labour market release.
 The reweighted LFS estimates incorporate information on the size and composition of the UK population, based on 2022 mid-year estimates.
-For England, Wales and Northern Ireland, they are projected forward using scaling factors from 2021-based national population projections, published in January 2024.
-For Scotland, they are projected forward using scaling factors from 2020-based national population projections, published in January 2023.
+For England, Wales and Northern Ireland, they are projected forward using scaling factors from 2021-based National Population Projections, published in January 2024.
+For Scotland, they are projected forward using scaling factors from 2020-based National Population Projections, published in January 2023.
+At the same time, the constraint to country of birth information was also removed.

-The LFS reweighting partially closes the gap between our employment indicators, but the longer-term, broad coherence between WFJ and PAYE RTI, when looking at annual change, suggests that these sources are likely to be providing a more reliable read on employment, particularly for employees.
-These sources continue to indicate that we have seen a sustained moderation of growth in employment over the last year.
-These two sources also show less volatility than the LFS over the same period.
+The LFS reweighting partially closes the gap between our employment indicators.
+However, the longer-term, broad coherence between workforce jobs (WFJ) and real time information (RTI), when looking at annual change, suggests that these sources are likely to provide a more reliable understanding of employment, particularly for employees.
+These two sources also show less volatility than the LFS over the same time period.

 We are continuing to improve the quality of the LFS, building on our work to date.
-This has led to an increase in achieved interviews from 44,238 in July to September 2023 to 59,139 in July to September 2024, as shown in our LFS performance and quality monitoring report: July to September 2024.
-With this work ongoing, we advise caution particularly when interpreting change in the LFS and encourage users to make use of a wide range of data sources where possible.
+This has led to an increase in achieved dataset size, from 63,069 individuals in October to December 2024, to 69,847 individuals in January to March 2025, as shown in our LFS performance and quality monitoring report: January to March 2025.
+We advise using these statistics with caution while this work continues, particularly when interpreting change in the LFS and encourage users to make use of a wide range of data sources where possible.

 Back to table of contents